munkinut/JavaBot_TNG_03/README.md

 Also, the coding needs to be updated in places to take advantage of Java's new features.

 It needs some external JARs which may also need updating, but which I can supply if you are interested in helping out.

+Since I changed the way the JBMessageHandler, JBCommandHandler and JBReplyHandler plugins are loaded, this part no longer works.
+I need to learn more about the new classloading mechanism in Java.